-Bob’s vision of leadership includes mentoring the many associates he has worked with since founding SYNNEX in 1980.
-As SYNNEX grew into a global enterprise, countless careers were launched along the way.
-This spirit of leadership that uplifts entire communities is the lasting SYNNEX legacy that has inspired his scholarship program.
+Bob’s vision of leadership includes mentoring the many co-workers he has worked with since founding SYNNEX in 1980.
+As SYNNEX grew into a TD SYNNEX global enterprise, countless careers were launched along the way.
+This spirit of leadership that uplifts entire communities is the lasting TD SYNNEX legacy that has inspired his scholarship program.

 Bob and Lily hope to support the next generation of leaders in entrepreneurship, sciences, humanities and the arts.
 Scholarship recipients will be selected based on academic achievement excellence and leadership qualities as evidenced by their personal statement, letters of reference, and community involvement.